Marine Mammals

 Population: unknown

-Conservation Status: Near Threatened ver 3.1, Pop. trend: decreasing
+Conservation Status: Near Threatened (2020), Pop. trend: decreasing

-Threats: chemical and plastic pollution, entanglement in fishing gear, over fishing.
+Threats: chemical and plastic pollution, entanglement in fishing gear, overfishing, trapping for fur, coastal development, dams, climate change, and conflict with agriculture and aquaculture.

 Scroll to Top